SCOREC/meshFields/docs/pumiFieldNotes.md

 ## PUMI Fields Review

+Questions:
+- how is data stored?
+  - apf::MeshTag (an abstract type that each mesh implements)
-Questions - how is data stored?  which class has the data?
+- what class has the data?
+  - FieldData (derived class is TagDataOf), which is stored as a pointer from Field

 ### Classes:

 FieldBase
-- pure virtual
+- abstract class
 - parent of Field <- FieldOf <- MatrixField, MixedVectorField, ScalarField, VectorField
 - parent of NumberingOf
 - includes pointer to Mesh, FieldShape, and FieldData